-- 124. In October 2016, a Site Reliability Manager at Google became aware that a Google employee was a supporter of President Trump, and held socially conservative views.
-These two individuals did not work together, but had become acquainted through the company's social mailing lists. - 125.
+- 113. In October of 2016, a Site Reliability Manager at Google became aware that a Google employee was a supporter of President Trump, and held socially conservative views.
+These two individuals did not work together, but had become acquainted through the company's social mailing lists. - 114.
 At a group lunch where the manager was present, the Google employee expressed concerns about Google's intolerance of political minorities, such as conservatives.
 He stated that employees whose politics closely aligned with the senior management's views were receiving favorable treatment, while political dissidents were unfairly denied promotions.
-The manager became enraged when he heard this, and stormed off. - 126.
-In March 2017, the manager scheduled a surprise meeting with the Google employee's manager in an attempt to sabotage the Google employee's annual performance review. - 127.
+SL became enraged when he heard this, and stormed off. - 115.
+In March 2017, the manager scheduled a surprise meeting with the Google employee's manager in an attempt to sabotage the Google employee's annual performance review. - 116.
 The manager falsely accused the Google employee of participating in an illegal "doxxing" campaign to publish an individual's personal information on the internet for the purpose of harassment.
-The manager also suggested that the Google employee was involved in illegal workplace discrimination, which was absolutely false and unsupported. - 128.
+SL also suggested that the Google employee was involved in illegal workplace discrimination, which was absolutely false and unsupported. - 117.
 When the Google employee later met with his manager, his manager stated that he was very concerned about the doxxing allegation the manager had made.
-The Google employee provided evidence that the manager's claims were false and concocted, but his name and reputation were already besmirched.
+The Google employee provided evidence that the manager's claims were false and concocted, but his name and reputation were already besmirched. - 118.
+In March of 2017, the manager also posted on a political mailing list visible to all 80,000 employees to brag about his meeting with the Google employee's manager for the purposes of harassing and undermining him. - 119.
+In this conversation, the manager made additional politically motivated threats directed at members of the "conservatives@" mailing list community at Google.
+The manager threatened to call in Employee Relations to comb through the mailing list archives to nitpick old postings for possible Code of Conduct violations.
+Employee Relations at Google is tasked with investigating employees for policy violations, and building a case for discipline.
+They do not mediate disputes or offer advice.